piyush-p256/aptilectual-public/README.md

 └── README.md
 ```

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Note

 This is a private repository.
-If you wish to view the code, please contact me at [piyushpatel2562004@gmail.com](mailto:piyushpatel2562004@gmail.com).
+If you are a recruiter and wish to view the code, please contact me at [piyushpatel2562004@gmail.com](mailto:piyushpatel2562004@gmail.com).